 Details about the medical plans, exclusions and waiting periods, can be found in each medical plan document and Summary of Benefits & Coverage (SBC).

-If you decide that you want to terminate your enrollment in our group plan, you need to print the Declination of Benefits form, complete the section to decline coverage, and submit it to the Office of Group Insurance.
+If you decide that you want to terminate your enrollment in our group plan, you need to print the Enrollment Form, complete the section noted COMPLETE ONLY TO DECLINE ALL BENEFITS and submit the form to the Office of Group Insurance.

 Because your Medicare coverage begins on the first day of the month in which you turn 65 and your eligibility for the Retiree Group Medical Plan ends on the last day of that month, you could qualify for a reduced premium rate for your birthday month if you have Medicare parts A and B.